tjko/brickpico/README.md

 ## Where can I get one?
-Initially BrickPico will be available as a DIY kit.
-Initial patch of kits should be available in early January.
+Initially BrickPico is only available as a DIY kit.
+For places to buy kits, check discussions: [Where to Buy BrickPico](https://github.com/tjko/brickpico/discussions/5)